-In contrast, the experts at the Mayo clinic have begun to investigate and have published a brief on the “Pathology of Vaping-Associated Lung Injury” on the renowned New England Journal of Medicine.
+In contrast, the experts at the Mayo clinic have investigated and published a brief study on the “Pathology of Vaping-Associated Lung Injury,” in the renowned New England Journal of Medicine.
 They go on to state the presence of the Vitamin E acetate in initial injuries and tests “may simply be a marker of exposure and not necessarily a marker of toxicity.
-Although it is difficult to discount the potential role of lipid, we believe that the histologic changes instead suggest that vaping-associated lung injury represents a form of airway-centered chemical pneumonitis from one or more inhaled toxic substances rather than exogenous lipoid pneumonia as such, but the agents responsible remain unknown.”
+Although it is difficult to discount the potential role of lipoid, we believe that the histologic changes instead suggest that vaping-associated lung injury represents a form of airway-centered chemical pneumonitis from one or more inhaled toxic substances rather than exogenous lipoid pneumonia as such, but the agents responsible remain unknown.”

-Metal fume fever “is a condition in which the sufferer has influenza type symptoms—a raised temperature, chills, aches and pains, nausea, and dizziness,” says the Welding Institute, a research and technology organization specializing in welding.
-The institute adds that exposure to some metal fumes, such as cadmium, “can cause more serious illness or even death.”
+Metal fume fever “is a condition in which the sufferer has influenza-type symptoms—a raised temperature, chills, aches and pains, nausea, and dizziness,” says the Welding Institute, a research and technology organization specializing in welding.
+The institute adds that exposure to some metal fumes, such as cadmium, “can cause more serious illnesses or even death.”

 Colorado Green Lab has since posted an update to its study with some provocative and potentially damning results.
-After cutting open many different cheap vape pens to inspect the internal structure and soldering, there is some initial evidence to avoid using cheap vape pens.
-“Solvent metal leaching and short circuit (“heat”) is possible in many pens due to close proximity and size of solder points”.
+After cutting open many cheap vape pens to inspect the internal structure and soldering, there is some initial evidence to avoid using cheap vape pens.
+“Solvent metal leaching and short circuit (“heat”) are possible in many pens due to proximity and size of solder points”.

-No one product or substance has been conclusively identified as the cause of the lung injuries, the New York Post reported.
+They have conclusively identified not one single product/substance as the cause of the lung injuries, the New York Post reported.
 However, testing is underway.
 The Food and Drug Administration is analyzing 80 samples received from patients, The New York Times reported but hasn’t yet made the results public.

 New York State Gov. Andrew M. Cuomo (D) said Monday he is ordering the state health department to issue subpoenas to three companies the department has identified as selling popular thickening substances linked to the mysterious vaping-related lung illnesses.

-The companies being served with the subpoena are Honey Cut Labs in Santa Monica, Calif., for its Honey Cut Diluting Agent; Floraplex Terpenes in Ypsilanti, Mich., for its Uber Thick agent; and Mass Terpenes in Amherst, Mass., for its Pure Diluent.
+The companies being served with the subpoena are Honey Cut Labs in California, for its Honey Cut Diluting Agent; Floraplex Terpenes in Ypsilanti, Mich., for its Uber Thick agent; and Mass Terpenes in Amherst, Mass., for its Pure Diluent.

-Washington state Gov. Jay Inslee (D) has also directed officials to impose an emergency ban on flavored vaping products — both nicotine and those containing THC.
-The governor told the state Board of Health to vote on the ban the next time it meets: Oct.
+Washington state Gov. Jay Inslee (D) has also directed officials to impose an emergency ban on flavored vaping products.
+The ban is for both nicotine and those products containing THC.
+The governor told the state Board of Health to vote on the ban the next time they meet on Oct.
 9. He also said he would push legislation to make the prohibition permanent.

 The FDA disclosed that it has launched a criminal investigation with the Drug Enforcement Administration.
-That is happening alongside the probe by the Centers for Disease Control and Prevention into the cause of the illnesses.
-Federal officials are not pursuing individual vapers.
-But if the FDA determines “someone is manufacturing or distributing illicit, adulterated vaping products that caused illness and death for personal profit, we would consider that to be a criminal act,” said acting FDA Commissioner Norman “Ned” Sharpless.
+That is happening alongside the probe by the Centers for Disease Control and Prevention into the cause of the vape illnesses.
+You don’t need to worry since federal officials aren’t pursuing individual vapers.
+But if the FDA determines “someone is manufacturing or distributing illicit, adulterated vaping products that caused vape illness and death for personal profit, we consider that to be a criminal act,” said acting FDA Commissioner Norman “Ned” Sharpless.

-These cheap and or disposable vape pens that are linked to nearly everyone that is getting sick, are problematic and dangerous.
-With many that have solder containing lead or cadmium exposed to your inhalation airflow and material, they present a clear and present danger to you.
-Both by means of potentially toxic cadmium or lead fume inhalation, and by short circuits via leakage and exposed solder.
+These cheap/disposable vape pens that are linked to nearly everyone getting sick are problematic and dangerous.
+Many have lead or cadmium-containing solder exposed to your inhaling airflow, posing a considerable risk to you.
+Both using potentially toxic cadmium or lead fume inhalation, and by short circuits via leakage and exposed solder.
 Buy a quality vaporizer device from a reliable manufacturer to stay safe!
 All of our products here at Boundless Technology proudly only use solder that is cadmium and lead-free.

-Even if Vitamin E acetate is not the direct cause of the illness crisis, it is alarming to know just how diluted and “cut” the pre-filled cartridges are when not purchased from a legal vendor or a regulated state.
-Much like fast-food sells you “food-like products” that are heavily dosed in preservatives, sodium, and dyes – these pre-filled carts are being filled with a great quantity of liquid that is not the THC/CBD oil you want in an effort to dilute and deceive the customer.
+Even if Vitamin E acetate is not the direct cause of the vape illness crisis, it is alarming to know just how diluted and “cut” the pre-filled cartridges are when not purchased from a legal vendor or a regulated state.
+Much like fast food sells you “food-like products” that are heavily dosed in preservatives, sodium, and dyes – these pre-filled carts are being filled with a great quantity of liquid that is not the THC/CBD oil to dilute and deceive the customer.
 If you insist on using cartridges, Fill your own!

-Get your smoke sessions back to basics.
-Ground cannabis flower, and trusted Marijuana concentrates are not in the news for a reason.
+Bring your smoke sessions back to basics.
+Ground cannabis flower and trusted marijuana concentrates are not in the news for a reason.
 Do not settle for the fast-food equivalent of your favorite flower.
-Grind your own herb and use a trusted dry-herb vaporizer.
-Load your own dabs!
-It tastes better anyway ????
+Grind your herb and use a trusted dry-herb vaporizer.